Sean Locke Photography/Getty Images

-Racking up rewards on checking accounts can substantially boost your earnings.
+Racking up rewards on checking accounts can boost your earnings.

 FDIC-insured Northpointe Bank in Grand Rapids, Michigan, for example, offers an almost unheard of 5% annual percentage yield on balances up to $5,000.
 This nationally available account is among dozens featured on Bankrate.com's annual high-yield checking survey.

-The trick is clearing the checking account hurdles, which can include meeting monthly minimums on the number and dollar amount of transactions, using online rather than paper statements and switching to direct deposit.
+The trick is meeting the account requirements, which can include monthly minimums on the number and dollar amount of transactions, using online rather than paper statements and having direct deposit.

-While you should check the disclosures on any rewards account to make sure monthly fees and other costs won't eat up your rewards, you shouldn't assume that these deals are too good to be true.
+You should check the disclosures on any rewards account to make sure monthly fees and other costs won't eat up your rewards, but don't assume that these deals are too good to be true.

 RATE SEARCH: Ready to shop now?
 Find a great checking account near you with the help of Bankrate.